gov-cy/staging-govcy-design-system-docs/src/cookie-policy.md

 ---
-title: "Cookies used by the Design System"
+title: "Cookies used by the Unified Design System"
 ---

 The 'Unified Design System' website does not use any cookies.